 The younger you are the less they have to pay you for a job.
 Although we have legal minimum wages they will work around that by giving you fewer hours to work, Employers don’t think people wise they think money-wise.
 And it’s getting more and more common in the Netherlands that you will have to put in more work in fewer hours and find yourself underpaid.

 And due to the economic crisis, wages have dropped drastically.
-Could I easily earn up to € 3000 euro per month because of my specialism, nowadays when finding myself a job in social services it would not pay up more than 2500, and I am 54 years of age and have loads of expertise.
-For people over 50, there is a huge challenge when being laid-off.
+Could I easily earn up to € 3000 euro per month because of my specialism, nowadays when finding myself a job in social services it would not pay up to more than 2500, and I am 54 years of age and have loads of expertise.
+For people over 50, there is a huge challenge when being laid off.
 Since companies prefer young fresh starters in their staff over goldie oldies with loads of experience, we are way too expensive. it’s hard to find a job when over 50.
 Even so hard the government has a special program to get them back in the process again.

 It isn’t bad in the Netherlands but it isn’t heaven either